Preserving historic buildings is imperative in Old Town. Through adaptive reuse, property owners rehabilitate buildings for modern use.

 “We don’t want to be a Disneyland all across the country or even Michigan,” Krizov said.

-According to the Register’s inventory document of North Lansing, strong bricked structures remained standing subsequent to fires destroying many buildings.
+Strong bricked structures remained standing subsequent to fires destroying many buildings, according to the Register’s inventory document of North Lansing.
 The architecture of those buildings resembles mid-1860s and late 1880s of Italianate Commercial architectural style.
 Through rehabilitation, the district preserves its historical characteristics with a Midwestern style.

 Preserving historical features